yast/yast.github.io/doc/travis-integration.md

 ## Running the Build Locally

-- First make sure the Docker is [installed and running]( https://docs.docker.com/engine/installation/linux/suse/).
+- First make sure the Docker is installed and running, which usually means to run `zypper in docker` and `systemctl start docker`.
+For SUSE Linux Enterprise you can check the [official Docker documentation]( https://docs.docker.com/engine/installation/linux/suse/).

 - Then simply run (as *root*) the `docker` commands from the `.travis.yml` file